courselabs/dotnetaz/labs/vnet/README.md

 # now in the VM session:
 ip address

+# exit back to your own machine:
+exit
 ```

 VMs only know about their local IP address on the vnet.
-The public IP address is managed otuside of the machine; the private IP is assigned by the vnet and you should see it in the 10.10.1.x range.
+The public IP address is managed otuside of the machine; the private IP is assigned by the vnet and you should see it in the `10.10.1.x` range.

 ## Explore Networking in the Portal